Freezlex/JamesBot/README.md

 ## Using our code

 **Give credit where credit is due.** If you wish to use our code in a project, please credit us, and take your time to read our full license.
-We don't mind you using JamesBot code, as it is open-source for a reason, as long as you don't blatantly copy it or refrain from crediting us.
+We don't mind you using Kohanato code, as it is open-source for a reason, as long as you don't blatantly copy it or refrain from crediting us.
 Take special care of following the license aswell.

 ## License